-As the clocks have changed, the nights are drawing in and we are fast approaching winter.
+As the clocks change, the nights drawing in and we fast approaching winter.
 The leaves on the trees are changing colour and giving us a wonderful display.
-The farmers have done the final harvests of maize and they have been hauled and the final grapes are being picked from the vineyards.
+The farmers have finished and hauled the final harvests and the last grapes are being picked from the vineyards.

-The fisherman are enjoying good catches of crab in West Bay, and along the beach the pleasure anglers have been enjoying some calm seas.
+The fishermen are enjoying good catches of crab in West Bay, and along the beach, the pleasure anglers have been enjoying some calm seas.

 Walking now needs a coat and sometimes a scarf to keep the chill off, however, the sun still has some warmth in it (when it decides to make an appearance).

-A favourite place to visit in Autumn is the beach – you can take dogs onto many of the beaches that have had restrictions on through the summer.
-Seeing them enjoy the sand, pebbles and leaping through the lapping waves is such good fun.
-The other bonus is that there are fewer people about at this time of year so there is even more space than normal and parking is so easy.
+A favourite place to visit in Autumn is the beach – you can take dogs onto many of the beaches that have restrictions through the summer.
+Seeing them enjoy the sand and the pebbles and leaping through the lapping waves is such good fun.
+The other bonus is that there are fewer people at this time of year so there is even more space than normal and parking is so easy.

 Unknown by many, the Fleet Lagoon features on the cover of the hit record Echo Beach – by Martha and the Muffins.

 This is the cover art for Echo Beach by the artist Martha and the Muffins.
 The cover art copyright is believed to belong to the label, Virgin Records Ltd, or the graphic artist(s).